Watches

 Import from watch list |

-Display pane shows the values of the specified watch items.
-Content is displayed in the following columns:
+The Watches display pane shows watch items in the following columns:

 In older version of winIDEA default color when modifying value or focusing a specific symbol is red with gray background which provides bad contrast.
 In updated version of winIDEA this has been changed, but the older default color stays in your saved option values.
 To improve visibility *xtrf file has to be deleted: (i) Click Start or Cortana search icon in Windows 10; (ii) In search box type in %appdata% and select the folder, (iii) In AppData/Roaming file delete [USER]\AppData\Roaming\ASYST\winIDEA\winIDEA.xtrf |